playground22/pacman-argocd/README.md

 Note:
 "The -extra-config=kubelet.housekeeping-interval=10s switch enables showing the CPU utilization metrics in the dashboard" https://adamtheautomator.com/minikube-dashboard/
-:: When the process finishs, to confirm the cluster is running, the following command can be used:
+:: When the process finishes, to confirm the cluster is running, the following command can be used:
 $ kubectl get nodes

 2 - Enable metrics addon: